2/15/23

 **Housesitter (1992 rent) starring Steve Martin and Goldie Hawn.
 A con-artist who worms her way into the life of a reserved architect by claiming to be his wife.

-**The Truth About Cats and Dogs (on HBO max)
+**The Truth About Cats and Dogs (rent)

-****Moonstruck (1987 on Showtime or rent) starring Cher, Nicolas Cage, Danny Aiello, Olympia Dukakis, and Vincent Gardenia.
+****Moonstruck (1987 prime video) starring Cher, Nicolas Cage, Danny Aiello, Olympia Dukakis, and Vincent Gardenia.

 **Arthur (1981 rent) Dudley Moore and Liza Minnelli